Background

 Sustainability Disclosure Standards

 On 5 November 2021, the Saudi Exchange launched ESG Disclosure Guidelines to aid issuing companies understand the context, characteristics and market best practices in ESG disclosures.
+Work on establishing a reporting framework for Sustainability disclosure is under consideration by the relevant authority.

 Copyright © Xiamen National Accounting Institute All rights reserved.